 This policy applies to Ph.D., Doctoral and Masters students transferring from an external institution or current students that take a course at another institution with prior permission from the student’s academic program.

 Acceptance of transfer credit from approved, accredited institutions is often dependent on the pertinence of the work to the degree program being pursued.
 Coursework that lies outside the scope of the degree program is not necessarily applicable for degree credit.
-The request for acceptance of credits taken prior to matriculation in a graduate program at Drexel University must be made at the time of application for admission to the program and the courses must be explicitly indicated in the Transfer-of-Credit Form.
+The request for acceptance of credits taken prior to matriculation in a graduate program at Drexel University must be made at the time of application for admission to the program and the courses must be explicitly indicated in the Application for Transfer Credit.
 Students must provide an official transcript as evidence that the credits to be transferred are for graduate level courses.
 Such transfer credit will not be featured in the computation of the student’s grade point average.

 The usual time a course from another institution may be valid for transfer is 5 years from the completion of the course until the time of matriculation.